oblac/jodd-site/doc/example/2+view-with-madvoc.md

 	...
 ~~~~~

-This is the minimum *Madvoc* configuration.
+This is the minimal *Madvoc* configuration.
+Remember that *Madvoc*
+may be also registered using servlet context listeners.

 ## Index action